THE ADVENTURES OF DEX DIXON: PARANORMAL DICK, THE BOARD GAME

 Player One declares that they wish to attack and name the target of that attack.

-*Each player will roll 2 D10 (also known as percentile die).
-If the attacker wins the roll with a higher percentile, they may roll their determined “Damage Die” and apply any “Attack Modifier” or ability stated on their “Identification Papers."
-If they possess an Equipment or Power that can be played to further modify the attack, they may do so then.
+*Each player will roll 2 D10 (also known as percentile die) The attacking player rolls first.
+If the attacker wins the roll with a higher percentile, they may roll their determined “Damage Die” and apply any “Attack Modifier” or ability stated on their “Passport” or “ID.”
+If any of the characters possess an ability or has Equipment, Artifacts or Power cards that can further modify the attack, they may do so then.

 *Once all damage and affects have been assigned, that ends the turn.